learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 **default sequence** which will resume after the `end`.

-So, somehow we need to create an expression that's true when the `while` begins (so that the code in the `do...end` runs), but which will eventually become false.
+So, somehow we need to create an expression that's true when the `while` begins (so that the code in the `do...end` runs), but that eventually becomes false.

 Here's a simple example: